arustyt/wled-tools/doc/WLED_presets.md

     sx: 125
   transition: 7
 ```
-In this case preset ids 0, 1, and 2 are hard-coded.
+In this case, preset ids 0, 1, and 2 are hard-coded.
 The remainder will be assigned during processing.

 #### Presets YAML File Structure #3 - The Hybrid Structure